ROCLAB-Rock compressibility system

 Description

-TThe fully automated ROCLAB system performs at in-situ temperatures, pore and bulk volume compressibility measurements of rock specimens under either hydrostatic stress, triaxial stress or uniaxial strain control.
-The apparatus consists of a controlled temperature pressure vessel which accommodates various loading platens with different diameters and three servo-controlled syringe pumps to respectively control the pore, radial and axial pressures.
-A diametral extensometer is utilized for radial strain measurement during compressibility tests while radial deformations are obtained with three LVDT sensors.
-An in-vessel strain-gaged load cell provides a direct reading of the axial force applied to the specimen.
+The fully automated ROCLAB system performs pore and bulk volume compressibility measurements of rock specimens at in-situ temperatures under hydrostatic stress, triaxial stress, or uniaxial strain control.
+The apparatus includes an axial-piston triaxial cell engineered to provide the deviatoric stress required to replicate downhole conditions well before actual rock failure occurs, along with three servo-controlled syringe pumps that independently regulate pore, radial, and axial pressures.
+A diametral extensometer is used to measure radial strain during compressibility tests, while three LVDT sensors capture radial deformations.
+An in-vessel strain-gaged load cell provides a direct measurement of the axial force applied to the specimen.

 For more information, please visit Floxlab's website: floxlab